aajanki/yle-dl/README.md

 * `--adobehds cmd`    Set command for executing AdobeHDS.php script

+* `--postprocess cmd` Execute a command cmd after a successful download.
+The command is called with the downloaded FLV file as the first parameter and subtitle files (if any) as the following parameters.

 * `--proxy uri`       Proxy for downloading stream manifests.
 Example: `--proxy socks5://localhost:7777`

 * `--destdir dir`     Save files to dir